Ioan93Andrei/Ioan93Andrei/README.md

 ### Welcome to the party 🎉🎉🎉

-My name is Ioan Andrei and I'm currently refreshing my Python and Django I've been away from programming for a long time, but I'm finally ready to get back in the game 😁🙌 I like making websites, especially the backend part because apparently I'm much better at getting things to work than making them look pretty.
+My name is Ioan Andrei and I'm currently refreshing my Python and Django, and dipping my fingers in C#.
+I've been away from programming for a long time, but I'm finally ready to get back in the game 😁🙌 I like making websites, especially the backend part because apparently I'm much better at getting things to work than making them look pretty.